Twyman–Green Interferometers

 If the investigated surface is not flat, the optical wavefronts need to be approximately matched to it, e.g. using one or more lenses or curved mirrors.
 Otherwise, the resulting interferences stripes could be too closely spaced to be observed.
 Figure 2 shows a case where the curvature is not exactly matched, but good enough to easily resolve the interference rings.

-In some cases, it is necessary to insert another beam expander before the object of test in order to image a larger area on the object.
+In some cases, it is necessary to insert another beam expander before the object of test to image a larger area on the object.

 For inspecting aspheric optics, one will usually require a high-quality reference surface (made e.g. from an optical flat) with which further devices can be inspected because the deviation from a spherical mirror, for example, may be too high to measure.

-The inspected surface must be imaged to the detector, such that each point in the image corresponds to a point on the inspected surface.
+The inspected surface must be imaged onto the detector, such that each point in the image corresponds to a point on the inspected surface.

 Recorded digital images may be more closely analyzed with suitable computer software, which may allow detailed measurements of surface shape deviations.